-Where a request can be approved without further discussion, a meeting to discuss the request may not be necessary.
+Where a flexible working request is received and can be approved without further discussion, a meeting to discuss the request may not be necessary.
 In these cases, an agreement should be made about how the change can be implemented effectively.

 If the request needs further exploration, the direct line manager should arrange a meeting to discuss the request without unreasonable delay.
 The aim of this is for the line manager to openly discuss the request, and to identify options for achieving this.
 This may include the manager checking financial feasibility with their Finance Business Partner.
+The Applicant is able to be accompanied by a trade union representative at any meetings that take place within this stage and any further stages within the process.